Amantini1997/FromUbuntu/HRM/Lecture.md

 ## The selection process
 The selection is a set of specifications, that you should think thoroughly, about how the candidate should be, that is, you should seek a candidate that fits the criteria you define.

-A candidate features belong with 2 type:
+A candidate features belong with 2 types:
 - **Background Factors**: education, experience, etc.
 - **Personal Factors**: intellectual ability, personality, motivation etc.